psoloway/puppetlabs-tomcat/README.md

 #####`class_name`

 Specifies the Java class name of a server implementation to use.
 Maps to the [className XML attribute](http://tomcat.apache.org/tomcat-8.0-doc/config/listeners.html#Common_Attributes) of a Listener Element.
 Valid options: a string containing a Java class name.
+Default: $name.

 #####`parent_service`

 Specifies which Service element the Listener should nest under.
 Only valid if `parent_engine` or `parent_host` is specified.
+Valid options: a string containing the name attribute of the Service.
 Default: 'Catalina'.

 #####`parent_engine`

 Specifies which Engine element this Listener should nest under.
 Valid options: a string containing the name attribute of the Engine.
+Default: undef.

 #####`parent_host`

 Specifies which Host element this Listener should nest under.
 Valid options: a string containing the name attribute of the Host.
+Default: undef.

 #####`additional_attributes`

-*Optional.* Specifies any further attributes to add to the Listener.
+Specifies any further attributes to add to the Listener.
 Valid options: a hash of '< attribute >' => '< value >' pairs.
+Default: {}.

 #####`attributes_to_remove`

-*Optional.* Specifies any attributes to remove from the Listener.
+Specifies any attributes to remove from the Listener.
 Valid options: a hash of '< attribute >' => '< value >' pairs.
+Default: [].

 ####tomcat::config::server::realm

 #####`catalina_base`

-*Optional.* Specifies the base directory of the Tomcat installation.
-Valid options: Specifies the Java class name of the Realm implementation to use.
-Maps to the [className XML attribute](http://tomcat.apache.org/tomcat-8.0-doc/config/realm.html#Common_Attributes).
+Specifies the base directory of the Tomcat installation.
+Default: $::tomcat::catalina_home.

 #####`class_name`

-*Optional.* Specifies the Java class name of a Realm implementation to use.
+Specifies the Java class name of a Realm implementation to use.
 Maps to the [className XML attribute](http://tomcat.apache.org/tomcat-8.0-doc/config/realm.html#Common_Attributes).
 Valid options: a string containing a Java class name.
 Default: the '[name]' passed in your define.

 #####`realm_ensure`